enthought/traitsui/_sources/traitsui_user_manual/intro.txt

 Introduction
 ============

-This guide is designed to act as a conceptual guide to :term:`Traits UI`, an open-source package built and maintained by Enthought, Inc. The Traits UI package is a set of GUI (Graphical User Interface) tools designed to complement :term:`Traits`, another Enthought open-source package that provides explicit typing, validation, and change notification for Python.
+This guide is designed to act as a conceptual guide to :term:`TraitsUI`, an open-source package built and maintained by Enthought, Inc. The TraitsUI package is a set of GUI (Graphical User Interface) tools designed to complement :term:`Traits`, another Enthought open-source package that provides explicit typing, validation, and change notification for Python.
 This guide is intended for readers who are already moderately familiar with Traits; those who are not may wish to refer to the *Traits User Manual* for an introduction.
-This guide discusses many but not all features of Traits UI.
-For complete details of the Traits UI API, refer to the *Traits API Reference*.
+This guide discusses many but not all features of TraitsUI.
+For complete details of the TraitsUI API, refer to the *Traits API Reference*.

 .. index:: MVC design pattern, Model-View-Controller, model, view (in MVC), controller